Tuesday, September 9, 2025

 “For thus says the Lord of hosts, the God of Israel: behold, I will cause to cease from this place, before your eyes and in your days, the voice of mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride.”
 Jeremiah 16:9

 The breakdown of marriage and the family unit is actually a judgment of God.
 It is a sign that something is wrong with a society and that it needs God’s intervention.
+Ronald Reagan noted, “As the family goes, so goes the nation.”
+Strong families are essential for national strength.

 “And it shall be, when you show this people all these words, and they say to you, ‘Why has the Lord pronounced all this great disaster against us?
 Or what is our iniquity?
-Or what is our sin that we have committed against the Lord our God?’ then you shall say to them, ‘Because your fathers have forsaken Me, says the Lord; they have walked after other gods and have served them and worshiped them and have forsaken Me and not kept My law.
-And you have done worse than your fathers, for behold, each one follows the dictates of his own evil heart, so that no one listens to Me.
-Therefore I will cast you out of this land into a land that you do not know, neither you nor your fathers; and there you shall serve other gods day and night, where I will not show you favor.’”
-Jeremiah 16:10-13
+Or what is our sin that we have committed against the Lord our God?’ then you shall say to them, ‘Because your fathers have forsaken Me, says the Lord; they have walked after other gods and have served them and worshiped them and have forsaken Me and not kept My law.”
+Jeremiah 16:10-11

 “Therefore behold, the days are coming, says the Lord, that it shall no more be said, ‘The Lord lives who brought up the children of Israel from the land of Egypt,’ but ‘The Lord lives who brought up the children of Israel from the land of the north and from all the lands where He had driven them.’
 For I will bring them back into their land which I gave to their fathers.”
 Jeremiah 16:14-15